myIR, payments and more

-You won't need to pay provisional tax in your first year of business, unless your residual income tax (RIT) for the previous year was more than $2,500.
+If you use the standard, estimation or ratio option, you won't need to pay provisional tax in your first year of business, unless your residual income tax (RIT) for the previous year was more than $2,500.
 We recommend putting aside money for your income tax as soon as you start earning income.

 What is residual income tax (RIT)?

 Residual income tax (RIT) is the amount of income tax you pay for the year, less any PAYE and other tax credits you may be entitled to, except for Working for Families Tax Credits.

 If you use the standard or estimation option, it's a good idea to think about voluntary payments.
 This will make sure your amount of tax to pay at the end of the year stays manageable.
 It will also help if you need to pay provisional tax for your second year in business.